Lawrenceville Commencement Information

 Before you are eligible to participate in a Commencement ceremony, you must have:

-- filed a degree application online or with your academic dean’s office
+- filed a degree application - after March 1 you must go to your academic dean's office to file a degree application

 - completed all academic requirements for your degree